SymfonyCasts/api-platform3/sfcasts/ep1/serialization-groups.md

-# Serialization Groups
+# Serialization Groups: Choosing Fields

-Right now, a field being *readable* or *writeable* in our API is determined by whether or not it's *accessible* in our class (basically, whether or not it has a getter or a setter method).
-But what if you need a getter or setter but *don't* want that field exposed in the API?
-For that, you have two options.
+Right now, whether or not a field in our class is readable or writable in the API is *entirely* determined by whether or that property its readable or writable in our class (basically, whether or not it has a getter or setter method).
+But what if you *need* a getter or setter... but *don't* want that field exposed in the API?
+For that, we have two options.

+## A DTO Class?

-Option *one* is to create a DTO class for your API resource.
-This is something we're going to talk about more in-depth in a future tutorial, but in a nutshell, it's where you create a dedicated class for your `DragonTreasure` API, which likely has a lot of the same fields as this, and then you *move* the API resource onto *that*.
+Option número uno: create a DTO class for your API resource.
+This is something we'll save for another day... in a future tutorial.
+But in a nutshell, it's where you create a dedicated class for your `DragonTreasure` API.
+And them move the `ApiResource` attribute onto *that*.
+The key thing is that you'll design the new class to look *exactly* like your API... because modeling your API will be its *only* job.
 It takes a little more work to set things up, but the advantage is that you'll then have a dedicated class for your API.
-So you'll literally always make your class look exactly like you want it to look in the API, and then you're *done*.
+Done!

+## Hello Serialization Groups

 The *second* solution, and the one we're going to use, is *serialization groups*.
-Check this out.
-Over on our API resource, we're going to add a new option here called `normalizationContext`.
-If you'll recall, "normalization" is the process of going from an object to an array, like when you're making a `GET` request to read a treasure.
-The `normalizationContext` is basically *options* that are passed during that process, and the one option that's most important by far is `groups`.
-We're going to pass a new group here called `treasure:read`.
-We'll talk about what this does in a minute, but you can see the pattern for the name I'm using here is basically just the name of my class (it could be `DragonTreasure` if I wanted) and then `:read`, because the normalization means that we're *reading* this class.
+Check it out.
+Over on our `ApiResource` attribute, add a new option called `normalizationContext`.
+If you recall, "normalization" is the process of going from an object to an array, like when you're making a `GET` request to read a treasure.
+The `normalizationContext` is basically *options* that are passed to the serializer during that process.
+And the *one* option that's most important is `groups`.
+Set that to one group called `treasure:read`.

+We'll talk about what this does in a minute.
+But you can see the pattern I'm using for the group: the name of the class (it could be `DragonTreasure` if we wanted) then `:read`... because normalization means that we're *reading* this class.
+You can name these groups however you want... this is my standard.

 So... what does that *do*?
 Let's find out!
-I'm going to refresh the documentation and, to make life easier, we'll just go to the URL directly.
-Oh, whoops... it's not called "dragon_treasures" anymore, just "treasures".
+Refresh the documentation... and, to make life easier, go to the URL: `/api/dragon_treasures.json.ld`.
+Whoops!
+It's just `treasures.jsonld` now.
 There we go.
-And... absolutely nothing is returned anymore.
-Check this out.
-This `hydra:member` is our array of resources, and it's returning one treasure.
-Other than these weird `@id` and `@type` fields, there are no actual fields being returned from our resource.
+And... absolutely nothing is returned!
+Ok, we have the hydra fields, but this `hydra:member` contains the array of treasures.
+It *is* returning one treasure... but other than `@id` and `@type`... there are no actual fields being returned!

+## How Serialization Groups Work

-Here's how this works.
-Now that we have this `normalizationContext` on here, when our object is normalized, it's only going to include properties that have this group on it.
-And since we haven't *added* groups to any of our properties, it returns *nothing*.
+Here's the deal.
+As soon as we add a `normalizationContext` with a group, when our object is normalized, the serializer will *only* include the properties that have this group on it.
+And since we haven't added *any* groups to our properties, it returns *nothing*.

 How do we add groups?
-We do that with *another* attribute.
-Above the `$name` field, we'll say `Groups()` and hit "tab" to add a `use` statement, and then `treasure:read`.
-We'll do this again above the `$description` field because we want *that* to be readable... and then the `$value` field... and `$coolFactor`.
-That's a good start.
-Let's go over and refresh our endpoint, and... got it!
-We can see `name`, `description`, `value`, and `coolFactor`.
+With *another* attribute!
+Above the `$name` property, say `#[Groups]`, hit "tab" to add its `use` statement and then `treasure:read`.
+Repeat this above the `$description` field... because we want *that* to be readable... and then the `$value` field... and finally `$coolFactor`.

-We now have control over which fields are *returned*, and we can do the same thing for the fields that are *writeable*.
-That's called "de-normalization", and I bet you can guess what we're going to do here.
-Copy that, paste... change this to `denormalizationContext`, and we'll say `treasure:write`.
-Right after that, we'll head down here and add `treasure:write` to the `$name` field.
-I'm going to skip `$description` for now (Remember that we actually *deleted* our `setDescription()` method earlier).
-We'll also add this to the `$value` field... and the `$coolFactor` field.
-You can see that it's mad at me because I forgot something important.
-As soon as you pass *multiple* groups in here, we need to make this an *array*.
-So I'll add some `[]` around those three properties.
-There we go.
-Now these properties are in *both* groups.
-To see if this is working, I'll go refresh the documentation... open up the `PUT` endpoint, and... nice!
-We see `name`, `value`, and `coolFactor`, which are now the *only* fields that are *settable* on our API.
+Good start.
+Move over and refresh the endpoint.
+Now... got it!
+We see `name`, `description`, `value`, and `coolFactor`.

+## DenormlizationContext: Controlling Writable Groups

+We now have control over which fields are *readable*.
+We can do the same thing to choose which fields should be *writeable* in the API.
+That's called "de-normalization", and I bet you can guess what we're going to do.
+Copy `normalizationContext`, change this to `denormalizationContext`... and use `treasure:write`.

+Now head down to the `$name` property and add `treasure:write`.
+I'm going to skip `$description` for now (remember that we actually *deleted* our `setDescription()` method earlier on purpose)... but add this to `$value`... and `$coolFactor`.

+Oh, it's *mad* at me!
+As soon as we pass *multiple* groups, we need to make this an *array*.
+Add some `[]` around those three properties.
+Much happier.

+To check if this is A-OK, refresh the documentation... open up the `PUT` endpoint, and... sweet!
+We see `name`, `value`, and `coolFactor`, which are currently the *only* fields that are *writable* in our API.

+## Adding Groups To Methods

-We *are* missing a couple of things, though.
-The last time we made a `getPlunderedAtAgo()` method, and we want this to be included when we read our resource.
-Right now, if we we check our endpoint, it's *not* being included., so we can add the *same* group above our methods.
-Say `#[Groups(['treasure:read'])]`, and when we go check... *now* it pops up.
-Let's also find the `setTextDescription()` method, and do the same thing there: `#[Groups([treasure:write])]`.
+We *are* missing a few things, though.
+Earlier, we made a `getPlunderedAtAgo()` method... and we want this to be included when we *read* our resource.
+Right now, if we we check the endpoint, it's *not* there.

+To fix this, we can *also* add groups above methods.
+Say `#[Groups(['treasure:read'])]`.

+And when we go check... *voilà* it pops up.

+Let's also find the `setTextDescription()` method... and do the same thing:
+`#[Groups([treasure:write])]`.

 Awesome!
-If we head back to the documentation, you can see that this was not there a second ago.
-If we refresh and check out the `PUT` endpoint again... `TextDescription` is *back*.
-This means, if we want to, we can restore some of the setter methods we removed a second ago.
+If we head back to the documentation, the field is not currently there... but when we refresh... and check out the `PUT` endpoint again... `textDescription` is *back*!

+## Re-Adding Methods

+Hey, now we can re-add any of the getter or setter methods we removed earlier!
-Maybe I *do* need a `setDescription()` method in my code to be able to do things, so I'm going to copy `setName()` to be lazy, paste, then change "name" to "description" in a couple of places.
+Maybe I *do* need a `setDescription()` method in my code for something.
+Copy `setName()` to be lazy, paste and change "name" to "description" in a few places.

 Got it!
-And the nice thing about this is, even though I have that setter back, now when I look at my `PUT` endpoint, it *doesn't* automatically show up because we have complete control, thanks to our denormalization fields.
-I'm going to do the same thing for `PlunderedAt()` as well.
-Sometimes it's handy, in your data fixtures especially, to be able to *set* `PlunderedAt`, so I will quickly add that.
-I *could* have been lazy and generated the setter, but that's okay.
-We're done.
+And even though we have that setter back, when we look at the `PUT` endpoint, `description` *doesn't* show up.
+We have complete control over our fields thanks to the denormalization groups.
+Do the same thing for `setPlunderedAt()`... because sometimes it's handy - in data fixtures especially - to be able to *set* this manually.

+And... done!

+## Adding Field Defaults

 So we know that *fetching* a resource works.
 Now let's see if we can *create* a new resource.
-I'll click on the `POST` endpoint, hit "Try it out", and... let's fill in some information about our new treasure, which is, of course, a `Giant jar of pickles`.
+Click on the `POST` endpoint, hit "Try it out", and... let's fill in some info about our new treasure, which is, of course, a `Giant jar of pickles`.
 This is *very* valuable and has a `coolFactor` of `10`.
-I'll also add a description, but this jar of pickles really speaks for itself.
-When we try this... oh... we get a 500 error:
+I'll also add a description... though this jar of pickles speaks for itself.

+When we try this... oh, dear... we get a 500 error:

-`An exception occurred while executing a query: SQLSTATE[23502]: Not null violation: 7 ERROR: null value in column \"isPublished\" of relation \"dragon_treasure\" violates not-null constraint [...]`
+> An exception occurred while executing a query: Not null violation, `null`
+> value in column `isPublished`.

-We have reduced our API down to *just* the fields that we want to be writeable, but we're *still* missing one field that needs to be set in the database.
-If you scroll up and find `isPublished()`... you can see that it currently equals `null`.
-Let's change that to `= false` by default, and then we don't need that `?` in front of `bool`.
-The property's not nullable anymore, so now if we try it... the `Giant jar of pickles` is loaded into the database!
+We slimmed our API down to *only* the fields that we want *writeable*... but there's still one field that *must* be set in the database.
+Scroll up and find `isPublished`.
+Yup, it currently defaults to `null`.
+Change that to `= false`... and now the property will *never* be `null`.

+Now if we try it... the `Giant jar of pickles` is pickled into the database!
 It works!

-Next: I want to show you a few more cool serialization tricks that'll make your class and API *awesome*.
+Next: I want to show you a few more cool serialization tricks to give you even more control.